Anyone

 My first wave was a pretty

+lined up right that went on for quite a while.
+Sean hooted me and I was officially in the books.
+I think I saluted on two of my half dozen waves.
 I ended up surfing for about a half an hour and left.
 Jack Dewsnap and his buddies paddled out as I was leaving.
 Kids surfing in stormy conditions.
 It's great.

-I kept thinking about the party for Molly yesterday.
-What a great day that was.
 I got an email this morning from Buck telling me where to surf this morning.
 I surfed pretty close to his suggestion.
 Just slightly south, where the waves were bigger and better.
 Thanks Buck, I love you guys.
 Happy Birthday Veda Day Cropper.

-9, I'll be back tomorrow
+That's 29, I'll be back tomorrow

 Surfing Heals All Wounds...